-Total refined product sales of 1.46 million barrels per day in 2016 were down 3 percent from 2015.
+Total refined product sales of 1.49 million barrels per day in 2017 were up 2 percent from 2016, primarily due to higher diesel and jet fuel sales.
+Sales of 1.46 million barrels per day in 2016 were down 3 percent from 2015.
 Excluding the effects of the Caltex Australia Limited divestment, refined product sales were down 1 percent, primarily reflecting lower fuel oil sales.
-Sales of 1.51 million barrels per day in 2015 were essentially unchanged from 2014.

-Refer to the "Selected Operating Data" table, on page FS-12, for a three-year comparison of sales volumes of gasoline and other refined products and refinery input volumes.
+Refer to the "Selected Operating Data" table, on page 39, for a three-year comparison of sales volumes of gasoline and other refined products and refinery input volumes.